- About The Board

 (a) Application fee.
 The application fee for licensure as a psychologist shall be four hundred dollars ($400.00), and shall be submitted with the application for licensure.

 (b) Re-examination fee.
-The fee for each written re-examination for licensure as a psychologist shall be two hundred dollars ($200.00).
+The fee for each written Jurisprudence re-examination for licensure as a psychologist shall be one hundred dollars ($100.00).

 575:10-1-5.
 Psychologists’ licenses; license status; public inquiries